txm676/sars/README.md

 sars
 ====

-The goal of sars is to fit and compare species-area relationship models using multimodel inference.
+> *fit and compare species-area relationship models using multimodel inference*

+**sars** provides functionality to fit twenty SAR model using non-linear regression, and to calculate multi-model averaged curves using various information criteria.
+The software also provides easy to use functionality to plot multi-model SAR curves and to generate confidence intervals using bootstrapping.

 Installation
 ------------